DZBB-AM: 1989–1999: Bisig Bayan

-The station was rebranded as "Bisig Bayan" from July 17, 1989, to January 3, 1999; and completely changed its format to news and public service.
+The station was rebranded as "Bisig Bayan" from February 1, 1989, to January 3, 1999; and completely changed its format to news and public service.
 Their new identity made the station more popular to radio listeners in Metro Manila.
-Rafael "Paeng" Yabut, Bobby Guanzon, Lito Villarosa, Rene Jose, Rey Pacheco, Raul Virtudazo, Jimmy Gil, Arman Roque, Rose "Manang Rose" Clores, German Moreno, Inday Badiday, Helen Vela, Augusto Victa, Manolo Favis, and Pol Caguiat were the personalities of the Bisig Bayan years.
+Rafael "Paeng" Yabut, Bobby Guanzon, Lito Villarosa, Rene Jose, Rey Pacheco, Raul Virtudazo, Jimmy Gil, Arman Roque, Rose "Manang Rose" Clores, German Moreno, Inday Badiday, Helen Vela, Augusto Victa, Manolo Favis, Henry Jones Ragas and Pol Caguiat were the personalities of the Bisig Bayan years.

-Also on January 1, 1990, DZBB evolved into a 24-hour round-the-clock broadcasting service, in order to keep up with the pace of delivering news to its listeners, and came out with Kape at Balita, a morning news/commentary/talk show hosted by Bobby Guanzon and then GMA News reporter Jessica Soho in 1991, which expanded to television the same year.
+On January 1, 1990, DZBB reformatted into a 24-hour round-the-clock broadcasting service, in order to keep up with the pace of delivering news to its listeners, subsequently releasing Kape at Balita, a morning news/commentary/talk show hosted by Bobby Guanzon and then GMA News reporter Jessica Soho in 1991, which expanded to television the same year.
+In 1992, its transmitter in Obando, Bulacan was upgraded from 10 kW to 20 kW.

+In January 1995, Mike Enriquez, then-Vice President for FM Radio Operations of Radio Mindanao Network transferred to GMA Network as an anchor and station manager of DZBB (later promoted as consultant for radio operations of GMA and president of RGMA Network, Inc.) and he became one of the prominent anchors who served the station for 27 years until his medical leave in 2022.
+Enriquez died on August 29, 2023.